 Clinical Laboratory Evaluation Program personnel are responsible for issuing Certificates of Qualification, scheduling and conducting on-site surveys, issuing laboratory permits, and similar administrative activities.
-For questions related to these functions or to request application materials, you may contact the Program by telephone at (518) 485-5378, by email to clep@health.ny.gov or in writing to the address below.
+For questions related to these functions or to request application materials, you may contact the Program by email to clep@health.ny.gov or in writing to the address below.
 Information and application materials may also be obtained at www.wadsworth/regulatory/clep.